pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 The client provides access to the company phone book as well as your private phone book which you can manage yourself.
 Add a contact to the private phone book and this display name will displayed by incoming calls but only in your desktop client.

-If you want to add external contacts from your phonebook to the contact list, you can mark the corresponding contact as a favorite in the phonebook.
+If you want to add external contacts from your phonebook to the contact list, you can mark the corresponding contact as a favourite in the phonebook.

 ![phonebook](phonebook_favorit.png?width=350px)